RobertVenhryn/Trainee_Task_Robert_Venhryn/README.md

-There is my project (Trainee task definition)
+There is my project (Trainee task definition).
-Created by Robert Venhryn
+Created by Robert Venhryn.
 Let's start
 <(￣︶￣)>
 ---------------------------------------------------------------------------------------------------------------------------------